Chapter 6 : Alpha Dogs

 “I mean I’d absolutely love the opportunity to work with Professor Dumas!”

-She gave a stiff nod, “Yes, very good.
-Come with me.”
+She gave a stiff nod, “Yes, very well.”
 She entered the classroom and I followed her up the stairs to the office at the front of the class.

 She knocked twice and waited.